-Britain has a price cap on the most widely used household energy contracts but this rose by 54% in April and is expected to rise a further 40% in October, energy regulator Ofgem has warned. read more
+Britain has a price cap on the most widely used household energy contracts, but this will rise by 54% from April 1.

 European Union countries are largely responsible for their national energy policies, and EU rules allow them to take emergency measures to protect consumers from higher costs.